dmrafanan/Appetiser-Challenge/README.md

 Used CoreData in order to save Username with the corresponding track that the user have wishlisted and also the last time the user visited the app.
 Meaning every user registered can have a different wishlisted tracks.\
 Used UserDefaults to store the NightMode preference of the user.

-Feel free to ask me any questions.
+Feel free to ask questions.